danielles0xG/gatsby-blog-template/content/blog/dev/index.md

 ---
 title: Web3 Development
-description: Professional portfolio and project contributions as a solidity engineer.
+description: Two years as a solidity engineer and avid Defi Builder.
 ---

 **3Commas**